graceo246/Tableau-Sales-Dashboard/README.md

 ## Technologies Used

-Python: Python is used for data cleaning and preparation using Pandas.
+**Python**: Python is used for data cleaning and preparation using Pandas.

-Tableau: For visualizing and analyzing the processed data.
+**Tableau**: For visualizing and analyzing the processed data.